Drifter-Supremo/mindful-inkwell-journal/memory-bank/activeContext.md

 ## Recent Changes

 - UI Improvements:
-  - Renamed app from "Mindful Inkwell" to "Gorlea's Ink" throughout the application
+  - Renamed app from "Mindful Inkwell" to "Gorlea Dot Ink" throughout the application
   - Added Gorlea logo to the AppBar and login page
   - Enhanced Google sign-in button with official Google colors and logo
   - Added a clean, minimal "no journal entries yet" message when user has no entries
   - Improved login page with larger, more dynamic logo
+  - Added a 1-minute timer with animated countdown for voice recordings
+  - Implemented a 3,000 character limit for journal entries with visual counter
+  - Disabled the "Add Entry" button during voice recording to prevent conflicts
 - Improved journal entries display:
   - Implemented chronological sorting with newest entries first
   - Created smart date formatting (relative time for recent entries, date format for older entries)